aol/cyclops/readme.md

 #SimpleReact : Simple Fluent Api for Functional Reactive Programming with Java 8

 SimpleReact is a parallel Stream library that implements java.util.stream.Stream.
 Under the hood, SimpleReact manages parallel streams as a stream of CompletableFutures.
 SimpleReact provides a simple core API based on the Promises / A++ spec, while also providing a full rich range of options by implementing both JDK 8 Stream, and the scala-like [jOOλ Seq](http://www.jooq.org/products/jOO%CE%BB/javadoc/0.9.5/org/jooq/lambda/Seq.html).
+SimpleReact goes beyond the traditional Java 8 Streaming interface by offering failure recovery, capture and retry functionality.

 It is an easy to use, concurrent, reactive programming library for JDK 8.
 It provides a focused, simple and limited core Reactive API aimed at solving the 90% use case - but without adding complexity.
 It is a core goal of SimpleReact to integrate with JDK 8 Stream libraries for maximum reuse and plugability.